-So you want to know what split system air conditioning installation involves.
+So you want to know what our split system air conditioning installation involves.

 Luckily, you’ve come to the right place to find out.